Sambit-12/tanmaya191-SDLC_8_Thunderbirds/1_Requirements/Readme.md

 *	Voltage drop within the cable is within the permissible limits so that the functionality of the connected load by the cable remains unaffected

 ### Equivalent Capacitance and Inductance of Circuits
 *   The equivalent capacitance and inductance of a circuit can be calculated by their equivalent formulas
 *   Passive components in parallel and series circuits add up in ratios relating to their properties

+### Tensile strength
+* Tensile strength is the amount of load or stress that can be handled by a material before it stretches and breaks.
+* It is the material’s resistance to tension that is caused by mechanical loads applied to the material.
+* It measures the force required to pull something such as rope, wire or a structural beam to the point where it breaks.

+### Circular Convolution
+* Circular convolution is a special case of periodic convolution, which is the convolution of two periodic functions that have the same period.
+* It is the mathematical way of combining two signals to form a third signal.
+* Linear Convolution is the basic operation to calculate the output for any linear time invariant system.
+Circular convolution is the same thing but considering that the support of the signal is periodic.

 ## Cost and Features